-Logo Design Love (2009) is the popular book by Irish Graphic Designer David Airey, and has received much credit from the design community, becoming a regular on the shelves of thousands of designer’s across the globe.
+Logo Design Love (Check it out here on Amazon) is the popular book by Irish Graphic Designer David Airey, and has received much credit from the design community, becoming a regular on the shelves of thousands of designer’s across the globe.

 The importance of brand identity

 lets get started with the first part of this Logo Design Love Review.
 The first three chapters in the book are concerned with outlining a brief history of brand design with fascinating examples of modern day brands and their perceived values contributing to a wider-known worldwide brand.